Embedding $\ell_2$ and $J$ into subspaces of $JT$ and $JT^*$: Complemented copies of and projectivity

 \subsection{The spaces $\B$, $JT$ and $JT^*$ are superprojective}

 \begin{proposition} The space $\B$ is superprojective. \end{proposition} \begin{proof} Let $M$ be a closed infinite-codimensional subspace of $\B$.
-Proceeding as in the proof of Proposition \ref{l2inB}, we can find a normalized weakly null sequence $(y^*_n)$ in $M^\perp$ and, passing to a subsequence, we can assume that there exists a level block sequence $(z^*_n)$ in $\B^*=JT$ such that $\|y^*_n-z^*_n\|<2^{-n}$ for every $n\in\N$.
-By Theorem \ref{A-I}, we can also assume that $(z^*_n)$ is equivalent to the unit vector basis of $\ell_2$.
-Moreover, we can take a bounded block level sequence $(z_n)$ in $\B$ such that $\langle z_i,z^*_j\rangle =\delta_{i,j}$.
-By Proposition \ref{l2inB}, passing to a subsequence we can assume that $(z_n)$ is also equivalent to the unit vector basis of $\ell_2$.
+Then $M^\perp$ is an infinite dimensional subspace of $JT$.
+As in the proof of Theorem \ref{B-subp}, given a sequence of positive numbers $(\e_k)$, there are a normalized level-block sequence $(z^*_k)$ in $JT$ and a sequence $(y^*_k)$ in $M^\perp$ such that $\|z^*_k-y^*_k\|<\e_k$ for each $k\in \N$.
+By Theorem \ref{G-MA}, passing to a subsequence we can assume that coefficient functionals $(z_k)$ of $(z^*_k)$ are in $\B$.
+And by Proposition \ref{l2inB} and Theorem \ref{A-I}, passing to a subsequence we can assume that the sequences $(z_k)$ and $(z^*_k)$ are both equivalent to the unit vector basis of $\ell_2$.